-Every half-day absence from school has to be classified as either AUTHORISED or UNAUTHORISED by the Head of Main School or staff on behalf of the Head of Main School (not by parents).
+Every half-day absence from school has to be classified as either AUTHORISED or UNAUTHORISED by the principal (not by parents/carers).
 This is why information about the cause of any absence is always required.

 Authorised absences are mornings or afternoons away from school for a good reason such as illness or medical appointments which unavoidably fall in school time.